Queen Elizabeth National Park , Uganda Wildlife Safaris & Tours

 Lake George

-Lake George is found near Queen Elizabeth national park in western Uganda, it’s situated in the western part of the great African rift valley.
-It covers and area of about 250 kilometers squared and its depth is about 2.4 metres hence small and shallow.
+Lake George is situated in the western part of the great African rift valley.
+It covers an area of about 250 kilometers squared and its depth is about 2.4 metres hence small and shallow.

 Kalinzu Forest